CC Cycle 1 Week 23 Plan for Abecedarian Tutors

 (my weekly parent email)

 I can hardly believe that we only have ONE more week of CC!
 It has been a privilege to watch your children grow over this past year!
-I am really going to miss getting to see your sons every Thursday!
+I am really going to miss getting to see your children every Thursday!

 On April 27 we will be having our End of the Year Presentation.
 Each child will have an opportunity to recite or sing their favorite history sentence.
 Please reply to all to let us know which history sentence your child would like to recite, so that each child can present something different.